-Committee membership includes: Peter Borgesen (systems science and industrial engineering), Rachel Coker (Division of Research), Mary Beth Curtin (Division of Research), Kanad Ghose (computer science), Scott Hancock (Division of Research), Wayne Jones (chair, chemistry), David Klotzkin (electrical and computer engineering), Bruce Murray (mechanical engineering), Louis Piper (physics), Omuwunmi Sadik (chemistry), Roger Westgate (electrical engineering), Bruce White (physics) and Stan Whittingham (chemistry and materials science) and N. Eva Wu (electrical and computer engineering).
+Committee membership includes: Peter Borgesen (systems science and industrial engineering), Rachel Coker (Division of Research), Mary Beth Curtin (Division of Research), Steve Czarnecki (S3IP), Kanad Ghose (computer science), Scott Hancock (Division of Research), Wayne Jones (chair, chemistry), David Klotzkin (electrical and computer engineering), Bruce Murray (mechanical engineering), Jeffrey Pietras (geological sciences), Louis Piper (physics), Omuwunmi Sadik (chemistry), Bahgat Sammakia (vice president for research), Bruce White (physics) and Stan Whittingham (chemistry and materials science) and N. Eva Wu (electrical and computer engineering).

 The committee's work is supported by student intern Mary McGahay.